SafeFlightEuroGNC/safeflighteurognc.github.io/index.md

 The main objectives of the tutorial workshop are to:

 - **Provide an educational foundation** on Control Barrier Functions and High-Order CBFs, with emphasis on safety-critical aerospace applications.
-- **Equip participants with practical insights** into the design, implementation, and analysis of CBF-based controllers for problems such as flight envelope protection, collision avoidance, and constrained autonomy.
+- **Equip participants with practical insights** into the design, implementation, and analysis of CBF-based controllers for constrained guidance and control problems.
 - **Highlight open challenges** related to uncertainty, actuator limitations, scalability, and certification.
 - **Foster community building** by bringing together control theorists, aerospace engineers, and industry practitioners.